Two happy people in front of a sign.

 – I got a call from someone asking me when this will start in Gothenburg.
 There is a huge need for this, says Felix.

 – We have a saying in ReDI School: “Nail it before you scale it”.
 Having an idea is one percent of the job, implementing it is 99 percent, so I think right now my role is to stand on the brake to not go too fast!
-Anne says.
-And smiles.
+Anne says – and smiles.

-ReDI School of Digital Integration
+About ReDI School

 Founded in 2016, ReDI School of Digital Integration is a non-profit tech school providing migrants and marginalized locals free and equitable access to digital education.
 ReDi Schools offer students high quality coding and basic computer courses in combination with a unique career- and mentorship program, which includes the chance to collaborate with tech companies, startups and digital industry leaders.